-- An instrument at the water quality monitoring station on the Minipi River below Minipi Lake was deployed on May 23 and removed on June 26. - In most cases, weather related events or increase/decreases in water level could be used to explain the fluctuations.
-Most values recorded were within ranges as suggested by the CCME Guidelines for the Protection of Aquatic Life for pH and dissolved oxygen. - Temperature increased, while dissolved oxygen decreased slightly.
-Specific conductivity increased slightly, and pH was stable.
-There was one small turbidity spike to 0.8 during the deployment period.
+- An instrument at the water quality monitoring station on the Minipi River below Minipi Lake was deployed on October 10 and removed on November 6, for the winter season. - In most cases, weather related events or increase/decreases in water level could be used to explain the fluctuations.
+All values recorded were within ranges as suggested by the CCME Guidelines for the Protection of Aquatic Life for pH and dissolved oxygen. - Temperature decreased, while dissolved oxygen increased during the later portion of the period.
+Specific conductivity was stable as well as pH.
+Turbidity values were 0 NTU during the beginning of the deployment period, with few spikes.
+Turbidity data was removed for the remainder of the deployment period due to failure of the turbidity sensor.